elkouhen/opa-repo/POLICIES-K8S.md

 {{file.Read "./denyallpods/denyallpods.rego" | indent 8 }}
 ```

-In order to separate the rego code from the Kubernetes code, we externalized the rego code from the ConstraintTemplate with a go template (template code between double braces).
+For clarity needs, we externalized the rego code from the Kubernetes code by using a go template (the templating code is between double braces in the previous CRD).

+In this way, the deployment of the ConstraintTemplate is based on the use of the binary [gomplate](https://gomplate.ca/) (a go template renderer).

 ```yaml
 # execute following command at project root folder